cfoster0/CLAP/README.md

 Contrastive Language-Audio Pretraining

-In due time this repo will be full of lovely things, I hope.
+In due time this repo will be full of lovely things.

 Feel free to check out the Issues if you're interested in contributing.
 Leave a note saying what interests you. :)